How to Achieve Classic Style at Any Age: NYC Tested and Approved

 3. Think in terms of outfit formulas rather than just putting together a single outfit idea.

-The Foundation: Understanding Why Classic Style is Timeless
+The Foundation: Why Classic Style Is Timeless

 Building Your Classic Wardrobe: The Essential Pieces